 Here are two photos that show why I love driving the back roads:The backwater roads are uncrowded, rural, and friendly.
 I wished I lived somewhere like that!

 Around lunch time I stopped at a Pilot Travel Plaza and pulled into the truck parking lot to whip up a meal in the coach.
-I checked the Garmin for rest areas and found none on that long Interstate stretch, so figured a truck stop would be fine for a change.
+I checked the Garmin for rest areas and found none on that long interstate stretch, so figured a truck stop would be fine for a change.
 And it was Ok for a quick stop but it was noisy.
-I used the coach air for the first time this trip because it was 80° in the coach there.
-I also used the dash air for the first time that trip for awhile as I drove along the Interstate.
+I used the coach air for the first time that trip because it was 80° in the coach there.
+I also used the dash air for the first time for awhile as I drove along the interstate.
 The weather sure had changed since leaving snow country.
 It had been very mild the prior couple of days, and I reckoned hot weather would soon be upon me.
 Back home it reached 100° and I was glad I missed it.